Hurricane Joaquin reaches Category 4 strength near the Central Bahamas on October 1, 2015.

 Make a hurricane plan

-The number of tropical cyclone advisories issued in 2019
+The average number of tropical cyclone advisories issued in the Atlantic (from 1990-2022)

-When a tropical cyclone threatens the U.S. coast, NHC confers with meteorologists at NOAA’s National Weather Service forecast offices in the path of the storm to coordinate any necessary watches and warnings in those communities.
+When a tropical cyclone threatens the U.S. coast, NHC confers with meteorologists at NOAA’s National Weather Service Weather Forecast Offices in the path of the storm to coordinate any necessary watches and warnings in those communities.

-Every six hours NHC will issue updated text and graphics — all available on hurricanes.gov — that include track and intensity forecast for the next five days, along with the chances and time of arrival of tropical storm and hurricane-force winds at specific locations.
-A potential storm surge flooding map and storm surge watch/warning graphic are included.
+Every six hours NHC will issue updated text and graphics — all available on hurricanes.gov — that include track and intensity forecasts for the next five days, storm surge watches and warnings, coastal tropical storm and hurricane watches and warnings for wind, along with the chances of and time of arrival of tropical storm force winds at specific locations.
+A potential storm surge flooding map, peak storm surge graphics, and storm surge watch/warning graphic are included.
 NHC also posts the same information on social media to ensure a wide distribution.

-When watches or warnings are posted for the U.S. coastline, NHC opens a television media pool to give live interviews to national news outlets and the local TV stations in the path of the storm.
+When watches or warnings are posted for the U.S. coastline, NHC opens a television media pool to give live interviews to national news outlets and local TV stations in the path of the storm.
+NHC also provides live streams ahead of the television media pool to provide information on potentially threatening storms to the general public.

 When it comes to hurricanes, most people think of wind.
-But water from storm surge at the coast and inland flooding claims the most lives.
+But water from storm surge at the coast and inland flooding from rainfall claims the most lives.

 Hurricane winds are rated from 1 to 5 on the Saffir-Simpson Hurricane Wind Scale.
 Based on maximum sustained winds, the scale gives examples of types of potential property damage and impacts.

-Flooding levels from the combined effect of storm surge and tides in the Florida Keys during Hurricane Irma
+Flooding levels from the combined effect of storm surge and tides in Fort Myers Beach, Florida during Hurricane Ian in 2022.

-And 27 percent of hurricane fatalities are due to inland flooding.
-Heavy rainfall can extend for hundreds of miles inland, producing extensive inland flooding as creeks and rivers overflow.
+Heavy rainfall can extend for hundreds of miles inland, producing extensive inland flooding days after a storm makes landfall as creeks and rivers overflow.

-And it isn’t just hurricanes that carry the most water — some of the worst flooding on record has been caused by tropical storms.
+And it isn’t just hurricanes that bring flooding — some of the worst flooding on record has been caused by tropical storms.
+During the last 10 years, 57% of U.S. fatalities in tropical storms and hurricanes have been due to freshwater flooding from rainfall.

-Flying directly into the storm’s center, these turbo propeller planes drop probes called dropwindsondes from a chute in the aircraft’s belly at strategic points.
-Dropwindsondes continuously transmit critical weather data back to the plane, including pressure, humidity, temperature, wind direction and wind speed.
-The data give a detailed picture of the storm’s structure and intensity.
-The planes also have a special microwave radiometer that measures surface wind and the rate of rain.
+Flying directly into the storm’s center, these planes drop probes called dropwindsondes at strategic points that continuously transmit critical weather data back to the plane, including pressure, humidity, temperature, wind direction and wind speed.
+These data give a detailed picture of the storm’s structure and intensity.
+The planes also collect wind data at flight level and have a special microwave radiometer that measures surface wind and the rate of rain.

-All this data is then relayed from the plane to a satellite and then to NHC where hurricane specialists put it together to assess the cyclone’s strength, motion, and size.
-Radar data from NOAA and USAF hurricane hunters are fed into computer models to help forecasters make as accurate a forecast as possible, and to help hurricane researchers achieve a better understanding of storm processes.
+All these data are relayed from the plane to a satellite and then to NHC where Hurricane Specialists use it together to assess the cyclone’s location, strength, motion, and size.
+All of these data, including TDR data from NOAA aircraft are fed into computer models to improve forecasts of hurricane track, intensity and structure, and to help hurricane researchers achieve a better understanding of storm processes.

 Large-scale conditions in the Atlantic and the Caribbean Sea will determine how active or inactive a hurricane season will be.

 It only takes one storm that affects you to make it a bad hurricane season.
-If you live along the coast or in nearby areas affected by inland flooding, it’s essential to have a personal hurricane plan.
-This can mean the difference between your being a hurricane victim and a hurricane survivor.
+If you live along the coast or in areas that could be affected by flooding or hurricane winds, it’s essential to have a personal hurricane plan.
+This can mean the difference between you being a hurricane victim and a hurricane survivor.

-Remember, for a hurricane, we evacuate in the U.S. due to the impacts of water, not wind.
-So if you do not live in an evacuation zone and your home is structurally sound, you should shelter-in-place.
+Remember, for a hurricane, most evacuations in the U.S. are due to the impacts of water, not wind.
+So if you do not live in an evacuation zone and your home is structurally sound, you should shelter-in-place unless otherwise directed to do so.
 Have the supplies you need to get through the storm and for the potentially lengthy and unpleasant aftermath, with enough non-perishable food, water and medicine to last each person in your family a minimum of one week.

 Residents living in hurricane-prone locations should have an emergency plan in place